Why isn’t IBLCE disseminating 2020 IBCLC certificates by post?

-What testing modalities will both the rescheduled March/April and September 2020 examinations be administered in?
+What testing modalities will the April/May and September 2021 examinations be administered in?

-Both the rescheduled March/April and September 2020 examinations will be administered at testing centres around the world.
+Both the April/May and September 2021 examinations will be administered at testing centres around the world.
 For those who are taking the examination in English, Live Remote Proctoring (LRP) may also be an option.
 Currently, IBLCE’s testing vendor only offers LRP in English.
 Live Remote Proctoring will require the candidate to meet the technical and environmental criteria for testing in their home.